Travel Tips & FAQs

 Most airlines recommend you arrive 60-90 minutes before your scheduled departure time.
 If you are checking luggage, you MUST be checked in at least 30 minutes prior to the flight departure time.

 There are two options for parking at BTR.
 Parking in the garage adjacent to the terminal is $12 per day; economy parking, located behind the garage, is $9 per day.
 Although there are a limited number of covered spaces in economy parking, the majority are uncovered.
-The top level of the parking garage is not covered.

 Passenger pick-up and drop-off is located in front of the terminal building.
 While you may pick up or drop off passengers in front of the terminal, cars may not be left unattended.
 Cars left unattended are subject to ticketing and/or towing.
 If you want to escort the passenger inside or meet an arriving passenger in the terminal, please park in the terminal-front garage.
-The rate is $1.00 per 1/2 hour or portion thereof.

 You can check the flight status on the home page of BTR’s website.
 Other sources for obtaining flight information in addition to the real-time data on our site include: